Old-age pensions in the new scheme

 The initial capital is a component of the pension calculation basis.
 The period of contribution payments until 1 January 1999 is calculated in this way.
 ZUS sets the initial capital for each insured person born after 31 December 1948, for whom a social insurance contribution has been paid before 1999.

 The Social Insurance Institution calculates the hypothetical pension that such a person would have received on 1 January 1999, according to the old rules.
-These rules have been modified for calculation of the so-called social part of the old-age pension.
+These rules have been modified for the calculation of the so-called social part of the old-age pension.
 A total amount – composed of a contributory part, a non-contributory part and a social part – is multiplied by average life expectancy for women and men in the age of 62 years.
 It equalled 209 months.
 The amount calculated in this way is the initial capital as at 1 January 1999.

 The capital is credited to the insured person’s account.
 It is subject to annual adjustment up to the moment of retirement.
 The initial capital adjustment is carried out under the same rules as the adjustment of the old-age pension contributions.